 “I’ll take the first watch.”

-Normally, I would just go to sleep, since my [Sleepurnal]-skill makes me as aware of sounds as when I’m awake, but my skills are sealed along with my classes.
+Normally, I would just go to sleep, since my [Dormurnal]-skill makes me as aware of sounds as when I’m awake, but my skills are sealed along with my classes.

-Half of every day is camping, since both of us need hours of sleep and mobs are around, we can’t let down our guard completly.
+Half of every day is camping since both of us need hours of sleep and mobs are around, we can’t let down our guard completely.

-Back home, I would spend the evening playing games and maybe studying a bit, if I’m waiting for events or parties.
-Now I look at my status, rearrange inventory, while planning further steps.
+Back home, I would spend the evening playing games and maybe study a bit, if I’m waiting for events or parties.
+Now I look at my status, rearrange [Inventory], while planning further steps.

 Momokawa brought some books, but I can’t read this world’s letters.
-She’s willing to teach me, but since my [Fast Learner] was sealed, it would take weeks alone to learn the alphabet.
+She’s willing to teach me for monetary compensation, but since my [Fast Learner] was sealed, it would take weeks alone to learn the alphabet.

 [Fast Learner] allows you to remember and learn information without repetitions.

-Since I’m normally in the [Scout]-class, I don’t use it that much.
-The scout doesn’t have the [Academics]-ability, so I can’t gain AP in it as well.
+Since I’m usually in the [Scout]-class, I don’t use it that much.
+The [Scout] doesn’t have the [Academics]-ability, so I can’t gain AP in it as well.

 But tomorrow we should get to the Heißquellen and then everything will be fine.

-Another night without enemies, after some hours I switched night watch with Momokawa and took some pelts from my inventory as a mattress, additionally to my blanket and pillow.
+Another night without enemies, after some hours I switch night watch with Momokawa and take some pelts from my [Inventory] as a mattress, additionally to my blanket and pillow.

-I had problems at sleeping on the ground first and Momokawa still have, but at least in these mountains the ground was warm.
-So it won’t be cold.
+I had problems at sleeping on the ground first and Momokawa still has.
+But at least in these mountains, the ground was warm, so it won’t be cold.